Croatia · CocoVolare

 A country you read stone by stone

-Croatia is the product of fifteen hundred years of crosscurrents: Rome, Byzantium, Venice, the Habsburgs, the Ottomans and the brief war of independence in the 1990s.
-That layering is not something you intuit — it is something you read directly in the stones.
+C roatia is the product of fifteen hundred years of crosscurrents: Rome, Byzantium, Venice, the Habsburgs, the Ottomans and the brief war of independence in the 1990s.
+That layering is something you read directly in the stones.
 A street in Split can begin at a wall from Diocletian's 4th-century palace, pass through a Romanesque church and a Venetian loggia in the space of a hundred metres.
-This is a destination for the discerning traveller: it doesn't work on autopilot or aboard a mass cruise ship — it works when someone curates it with intelligence.
+This is a destination for the discerning traveller: it works when someone curates it with intelligence, far from autopilot and the mass cruise ship.
 The right seasonal window, the right sequence of places, the right boutique hotels and a guide who comes from the city.
 Done that way, Croatia delivers a European journey with less tourism and more genuine conversation with the place.

 Regions